afondiel/Self-Driving-Cars-Specialization/Course2-State-Estimation-and-Localization-for-Self-Driving-Cars/course2-w5-notes.md

 - `Output` :
   - As Self-Driving Car Engineer my goal is :
     - is to `implement a state estimator` that fuses the available sensor measurements to provide a reasonable estimate of the vehicle's pose and velocity.
-    - Specifically, you will be implementing `the error state extended common filter (EKF)` from module two.
+    - Specifically, you will be implementing `the error state extended common filter (ES-EKF)` from module two.
 Since it **provides a high degree of robustness**, and is a staple in state estimation.

 - `Skills acquired` :
   - For this project, you will have an opportunity to apply much of what you've learned throughout this course, as well as observe the inner workings and interactions of various components found in a full state estimation pipeline.